themadan/amitness.github.io/content/articles/illustrated-sela.md

 ![](/images/sela-imbalanced-results.png){.img-center}
 When evaluated using linear probing and kNN classification, <span style="color:#6d983b;">SK(Sinkhorn-Knopp)</span> method beat K-means on all three conditions.
 In light imbalance, no method was affected much.
 For heavy imbalance, all methods dropped in performance but the performance decrease was lower for self-supervised methods using K-means and Self-labelling than supervised ones.
 The self-labelling method beat even <span style="color: #009688;">supervised method on CIFAR-100</span>.
 Thus, this method is robust and can be applied for imbalanced dataset as well.

 ## Code Implementation
 The official implementation of Self-Labelling in PyTorch by the paper authors is available [here](https://github.com/yukimasano/self-label).
+They also provide [pretrained weights](https://github.com/yukimasano/self-label#trained-models) for AlexNet and Resnet-50 in their repo.

 ## Citation Info (BibTex)
 If you found this blog post useful, please consider citing it as: